Management Liability Protects Your Managers

 - Shareholders (especially minority shareholders)

-The 6 Components of a Management Liability Insurance Policy
+The 6 Components Of A Management Liability Insurance Policy

-A Management Liability insurance policy comprises 6 components:
+A management liability insurance policy comprises 6 components:

-- Company liability
+- Corporate liability

 - Employment practices liability